 Thankfully, my mom knew God was with me and I was here for a reason.
-Today I feel that reason is to teach people to not give up on life.
+Today, I feel that reason is to teach people to not give up on life.
 The doctors at Loma Linda thought she was crazy.
 But she wasn’t crazy, and I am living proof of that.

 When I was 18 months old Mom and Dad took me to Philadelphia to The Institutes for the Achievement of Human Potential.
 It was a place where they showed us how to do a home program where they would reprogram my brain.

 Once we were driving up the mountain to go to Santa’s Village.
-We kept saying, Are we there yet!”
-We were almost there when the car quit running, oh man that bites.
+We kept saying, “Are we there yet!”
+We were almost there when the car quit running.
+Oh man that bites!
 Mom and Lisa just got us all out of the car, put me in my wheelchair and stuck out our thumbs.
-The first truck picked us up and we were at Santa’s Village in 2 minutes.
+The first truck picked us up and we were at Santa’s Village in two minutes.
 The whole experience was so funny.
-When we decided to leave mom asked a guy in a truck if he could give her and her kids a ride down to their car.
-He said yes and Lisa came running over with me in my chair and the other 2 brats too.
-The guy thought, These moms are crazy.
+When we decided to leave, mom asked a guy in a truck if he could give her and her kids a ride down to their car.
+He said yes, and Lisa came running over with me in my chair and the other two brats too.
+The guy probably thought these moms were crazy.

 My mom and I did a lot together.
 We traveled all over the world looking for help.
 I had hippo therapy, chiropractic, reflexology, essential oils, cranial sacral therapy, hyperbaric oxygen treatments, nitroglycerin therapy, biofeedback, OT, PT, and speech therapy.

-My mom is an angel who not only gave me life at birth but also gave my life back to me at the age of one.
+My mom is an angel who not only gave me life at birth, but also gave my life back to me at the age of one.
 I give a lot of credit to my mom for not giving up on me.
 I really love her.
 I am grateful to all of the doctors, physical therapists, and friends who helped my family when they needed it.